OnlyLightMatters/TURD-MH-BG/README.txt

 I plan to provide both *It's all Shiny* and Recolouring effects on all DLC parts.
 My Statement of Work is the following:
 1- Provide It's All Shiny for Making History parts
 2- Provide It's All Shiny for Breaking Ground parts
-3- Provide Recolouring ability It's All Shiny for Making History parts
+3- Provide Recolouring ability for Making History parts 4- Provide Recolouring ability for Breaking Ground parts

+I estimate 1 and 2 represent 10% of the global work.

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////